neilwilliams/rails-template/README.md

 This project is a bower package, which can be included into any rails app, in order to copy standard files across when starting a new project.
 The idea is that the project will grow to include templates for other types of applications too.

 ## Step 1 - Create a new rails app
-If your not familiar with Ruby on Rails, check out the [install rails](http://installrails.com/) page to get setup.
+If your not familiar with Ruby on Rails, check out the [install rails](http://installrails.com/) site to get setup.

 Once your setup, create yor new app.
 The following command creates a new app called 'myApp', but turns off the asset pipeline, and removes turbolinks.